 Capital allowances: sole traders, partnerships and companies

-• From April 2021 electric vehicles are eligible for 100% First-year capital allowances.
+• New electric cars with zero CO2 emissions are eligible for 100% First-year capital allowances.

 See also Vehicles (4 wheels): Allowances and Vehicles (2 or 3 wheels): Allowances